Andrea Feldman: Career

 Andrea Feldman was a native New Yorker.
 She attended Quintano's School for Young Professionals, a high school for the performing arts.
 She starred in three Warhol films; Imitation of Christ, Trash and Heat.

 A regular in the back room of Max's Kansas City, she pioneered a performance which she called "Showtime", in which she performed a striptease on the round table, at the center of the room.
 She became known for her dependence on drugs, particularly amphetamines.

 Feldman was featured in a 1970 documentary called Groupies, where she referred to herself by a nickname given to her by the Warhol crowd; Andrea "Whips" Feldman.
 She also often referred to herself as "Andrea Warhol".
-She was known by her friends as "Crazy Andy".

-"A lot of people in the Warhol scene pretended to be crazy, but Andrea really was.
-She had endless money for everything but mental health.
-When she had nervous breakdowns, her parents would send her to state hospitals.
-Just before Heat came out and she knew—she was about to be a star, she had a nervous breakdown, and her physician told her parents that what she needed was a job.
-I remember her saying "What am I supposed to do?
-Be a waitress?!" - Penny Arcade.
+She was known by her friends as "Crazy Andy."
+Feldman's friend performer Penny Arcade recalled that "a lot of people in the Warhol scene pretended to be crazy, but Andrea really was.
+She had endless money for everything but mental health."